Roly67/easy-weightloss-tips/_posts/2018-08-11-motivation.md

 description: Motivation is essential for long-term dieting.
 Get inspired for the journey ahead.
 Discover easy tips that can assist you in your weight loss plan.
 keywords: motivation,get inspired,dieting
 image: /assets/images/motivation1.jpg.jpg
+header:
+   teaser: /assets/images/motivation1.jpg.jpg
 permalink: /motivation.html
-index-snippet: We all know that dieting is a head game.
+excerpt: We all know that dieting is a head game.
 When your mind is made up, nothing else matters.
 If your head is in the right place, the most wonderful temptations won’t get you off track.

 images:
   - url: /assets/images/motivation1.jpg.jpg